Opioid Withdrawal Timeline: How Long Does Recovery Take In Ohio Rehabs?

 The common types of opioids include:

-- Oxycodone (OxyContin): A potent opioid analgesic widely prescribed for moderate to severe pain, but susceptible to misuse and addiction, contributing to the opioid crisis.
+- Oxycodone (OxyContin): Oxycodone serves as a potent opioid analgesic widely prescribed for moderate to severe pain.
+This medication is susceptible to misuse and addiction, contributing to the opioid crisis.

-- Methadone: A synthetic opioid primarily used to treat opioid dependence and addiction, but can also be misused.
+- Methadone: Methadone functions as a synthetic opioid primarily used to treat opioid dependence and addiction.

-- Morphine: Morphine is a potent opioid analgesic derived from the opium poppy, widely used to effectively relieve severe pain, but with risks of respiratory depression and constipation requiring careful monitoring and dosage adjustments.
+This medication effectively relieves severe pain but carries risks of respiratory depression and constipation, requiring careful monitoring and dosage adjustments.

 What Are the Symptoms of Opioid Misuse?